amithasanamithasan/CarStore/README.md

 TypeScript
 Package Management:

-Any npm packages that are required for your project Additional Technologies:
+Any npm packages that are required for my project Additional Technologies:

-Feel free to incorporate any additional technologies that you deem necessary for your project.
+Feel free to incorporate any additional technologies that you deem necessary for my project.
 ## Objective
 Develop an Express application with TypeScript, integrating MongoDB with Mongoose to manage a Car Store.
 Ensure data integrity using Mongoose schema validation.